 - Underestimating Badassery: When Helena first started out plenty of Gotham's criminals would be terrified of her, until she stepped into enough light or got close enough that they realized she wasn't Batman.
 They soon learned that laughing at and brushing off the "pathetic girl" was a mistake.

-- Weapon of Choice: A crossbow, despite the fact that she holds to a strict no killing rule.
+- Weapon Specialization: A crossbow, despite the fact that she holds to a strict no killing rule.

 - Action Girl: She's skilled in martial arts and weaponry.